-A simple neoprene band that slips around your lens, with a USB plug for taking power from a rechargeable power pack (or a phone charger, if you have an extension cable that reaches far enough) this lens heater will keep the dew off your lens for as long as its power source holds out.
+Composed of a simple neoprene band that slips around your lens with a USB plug for taking power from a rechargeable power pack (or a phone charger, if you have an extension cable that reaches far enough), this lens heater will keep the dew off your lens for as long as its power source holds out.

 Suitable for lenses up to 41cm in circumference, the 3.5cm-wide band is secured in place with velcro.
 The heater also has a temperature regulator on its power cable that, via its low, medium, and high modes, allows you to alter the amount of heat being produced.
 This means you can also use it to stop your water bottle from freezing in really cold weather.

-This is 72cm of strap with 56cm of heated area, allowing it to be used on even the largest lenses and many telescopes too.
-It takes its power from a power tank putting out 1.6 to 1.8A, and has three heat settings: low, medium and high.
+This strap is 72cm long with 56cm of that providing a heated area, allowing it to be used on even the largest lenses and many telescopes too.
+It takes its power from a power tank putting out 1.6 to 1.8A and has three heat settings: Low, medium and high.

 A shorter, cheaper version is available, but we like the universal fit and future-proofing offered by the longer strap.
 As the heater goes around the lens or scope at its widest point, it’s always good to have a bit of extra length in the bag in case some new and unexpected equipment makes itself available.

 This anti-fog belt from Haida is incredibly easy to install, thanks to its simple velcro design.
-It’s also made from graphene which - according to Haida - allows the belt to heat up quickly, so you can rescue your lens from fog in the nick of time.
+It’s also made from graphene which, according to Haida, allows the belt to heat up quickly, so you can rescue your lens from fogging in the nick of time.